 Loss or Damage relating to personal items

-It is never a pleasant experience to misplace personal valuables, have them stolen or damaged let alone when travelling.
+It is never a pleasant experience to misplace personal valuables, have them stolen or damaged let alone when traveling.

 - Most states and territories in Australia place a limitation on the liability of accommodation providers.
 You should make yourself aware of those limitations.